 You get a little extra time here with pencils which is lovely.
 My favorite sharpener is this one because it sanitizes your pencils when you use it.

-I'm separating this out because I think people think of it in its own category - if you bought sunscreen in May last year in prep for summer I would love for you to get a new sunscreen for this summer.
+I'm separating this out because I think people think of it in its own category - if you bought a facial or body sunscreen in May last year in prep for summer I would love for you to get a new sunscreen for this summer.
 Worst case you use it three extra months and then pitch it.
 HOWEVER, you should be going through 1 oz/application for the body and 1/4-1/2 tsp on your face/application so, if you're using it regularly you shouldn't really have leftovers.
 Again, use your stuff please!

-Brushes are a great investment if you're nice to them.
+Good makeup brushes are a great investment if you're nice to them.
 I wouldn't expect the freebies you got in your $35 purchase at the mall to have the same lifespan as investment brushes but good brushes can last you a while - I've got some in my kit from 10 years ago and they're great.
 Cleaning them is KEY to a brush's longevity.

 Hope that helps!